AdaCore/training_material/courses/fundamentals_of_ada/adv_140_access_types.rst

      G_A1 : Integer_General_Access := G'Access;
      G_A2 : Integer_General_Access := new Integer;

-* This module will only deal with :dfn:`general access types`
+* This module is mostly about :dfn:`general access types`

 -------------------------------
 Access Types Can Be Dangerous